The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 However, there are plenty of cases where we can’t or should not use Trick off cooldown.
 Such as a downtime phase that would cut our burst off prematurely, or if holding otherwise wouldn’t result in us losing a Trick Attack and its cooldowns later in the fight.

 If you choose to hold Trick Attack, it is important to know that doing so will overcap your Mudra stacks if an additional Ninjutsu (aside from Suiton) is not used outside of Trick Attack.
-Even if using a Raiton outside of Trick means one less Raiton + Raiju outside of Trick for the rest of the fight, overcapping is the potential loss of one Raiton + Raiju.
+Even if using a Raiton outside of Trick means 1 less Raiton + Raiju outside of Trick for the rest of the fight, overcapping is the potential loss of 1 Raiton + Raiju.

 ## Improvement

 ### Keep Your GCD Rolling

 An important note for all job classes, it is crucial that a player always keeps their GCD rolling to maximize their damage.
 To put simply, if you’re able to press a Global Cooldown (GCD) and aren’t, then you’re not keeping your GCD rolling.
 Every moment your GCD is not rolling is damage that you’re losing out on by the end of the fight.
-Hitting something is usually better than hitting nothing at all.
+Hitting something is usually better than hitting nothing at all.\

 As melee, we may need to disconnect from the boss.
 While we have a ranged GCD - Throwing Dagger - we still should try to avoid it.
 If the disconnect happens 45s after Bunshin, we simply adjust where we use Phantom Kamaitachi.
-The disengagement priority can be found in the Boss Disengagement section below.
+The disengagement priority can be found in the Boss Disengagement section below. \

 Positionals follow the same logic.
 It is better to use a GCD without hitting the positional requirement than it is to clip and hit a GCD with the positional requirement.
 Or if you’re at the flank of the boss, and need to hit Aeolian Edge next, simply using Armor Crush and overcapping your Huton is better than missing the Aeolian Edge positional.